KenyaChauche/subreddit-classification/README.md

 1. We'll be utilizing a dataset derived from live web data: [Reddit.com](https://www.reddit.com/)

-2. To get the data, we will use the requests library (or urllib) and BeautifulSoup to scrape the webpage.
+2. To get the data, we will use the `requests` library.

 ---